Sreevatsa24/Java-Program-to-calculate-Strike-rate-And-Economy-Rate/README.md

 * _Stats_

 ## Description
-The Project is Simple Java Program Which Calculates the strike and Economy rate of Cricketers
+The Project is Simple Java Program Which Calculates the Strike and Economy rate of Cricketers by tahing the input from the user.